Skip to main content

 Once a list is created, you have the flexibility to modify a list as necessary.
 For information about creating lists, see Creating a List.

-• Add a syllabus using a URL or upload a file — Instructors have this option when the parameter syllabus (Configuration > Leganto > Features > Leganto Features) is set to true.
+Instructors can add a syllabus using a URL or upload a file when the parameter syllabus (Configuration > Leganto > Features > Leganto Features) is set to true.

 Managing a List's Collaborators